Canon G9 X Mark II vs Panasonic LX100

 - More modern: Reflects 2 years and 3 months of technical progress since the LX100 launch.

-Reasons to prefer the Panasonic Lumix DMC-LX100:
+Arguments in favor of the Panasonic Lumix DMC-LX100:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Faster burst: Shoots at higher frequency (11 vs 8.2 flaps/sec) to capture the decisive moment.